FTChinese/ftc-icons/README.md

 ## Next
 I plan to move FT and FTC logos to a separate repo.
 API is subject to change.

+Use svg to generate templates instead of vice versa.

 ## Install
 `bower install ftc-icons`